Costly Colours: Play

-Elder leads the first card and the two players alternately play one card to the table, as they do so stating the cumulative total of the card values thus far played, as in Cribbage.
-If a player cannot play a card without exceeding the Hitter (e.g. if the cards played add up to 23 and a Nine is held in the hand), the player says "Go", whereupon the adversary scores 1 and plays his or her cards out as far as possible without exceeding the Hitter.
+Elder leads the first card and the two players alternately play one card to the table, as they do so stating the cumulative total of the card values thus far played, as in cribbage.
+If a player cannot play a card without exceeding the Hitter (e.g. if the cards played add up to 23 and a Nine is held in the hand), the player says "Go", whereupon the adversary scores 1 and plays their cards out as far as possible without exceeding the Hitter.

 Scoring

 Players score points as they go, as well as points in their hand cards at the end of the deal.

 There are three Points: 15, 25 and 31, the last being called Hitter or Grand Point.
-If a player, in playing his or her card, reaches one of these Points exactly, as many points are scored as the number of cards played so far in the current deal.
-For example, if a Seven and Five have been played and the player adds another Five, announcing "fifteen", 3 points are scored for the three cards played.
+If a player, in playing their card, reaches one of these Points exactly, as many points are scored as the number of cards played so far in the current deal.
+For example, if a Seven and Five have been played and the player adds a Three, announcing "fifteen", 3 points are scored for the three cards played.

 Scoring combinations are as follows.
 Cards 'held in the hand' are counted at the end, the players keeping their cards separate as they play: